MetaMask/metamask-docs/docs/guide/snaps-concepts.md

 The general guideline for responsible key management is:

-> Don't create a situation where your user can lose money
+> Don't create a situation where your user can lose assets

 In practice, here are some examples that would break the above policy: